jakob-bagterp/browserist/docs/user-guide/wait-methods/conditional.md

 ---

 # Wait Until a Condition Is Met
-This group of methods apply the following conditions to either the page title, text of an element, or the URL:
+This group of methods apply the following conditions to either the page title, text of an element, or URL:

 * Changes
 * Contains (non exact match)